haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/themes/theme-create.md

 2. Copy `view.xml` from the `etc` directory of an existing theme (for example, from the Blank theme) to your theme's `etc` directory.

 3. Configure all storefront product image sizes in `view.xml`.
-For example, you can make the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} grid view product images square by specifying a size of 250 x 250 pixels, here is how the corresponding configuration would look like:
+例如， you can make the {% glossarytooltip 50e49338-1e6c-4473-8527-9e401d67ea2b %}category{% endglossarytooltip %} grid view product images square by specifying a size of 250 x 250 pixels, here is how the corresponding configuration would look like:

 {% highlight XML%}
 ...